Cindy Prado Flaunts Perky Cleavage In Scooped Silky Bikini & Tiny Lace-Up Skirt

 Cindy seemed perturbed in the next photo.
 She put her fingers to the side of her head and held her bag in front of her as she stared into the distance.

-Cindy rocked a halter neck bikini with straps that crossed over her bronzed décolletage.
-The scooped neckline had a ruched seam that revealed her perky cleavage.

 The social media star also sported a tiny miniskirt on her lower half.
-The bottoms showed off her incredibly long legs and the curve of her thighs.
+The bottoms showed off her incredibly long legs as well as her thighs.
 At the top of her legs, a lace-up detail bared her voluptuous hips.

-Cindy flaunted her toned midsection.
+Cindy likewise flaunted her toned midsection.
 She showcased her chiseled abs in the two-piece ensemble, and her petite waist drew attention to her perfect hourglass proportions.

-The influencer accessorized her outfit with delicate gold jewelry such as her earrings, necklace, ring, and bangle.
-However, it was her white handbag and strappy white sandals that completed the look.
+The influencer accessorized her outfit with delicate gold jewelry, including her earrings, necklace, ring, and bangle.
+She completed the look with a white handbag and strappy sandals in the same color.
 With her hair cascading from a side part, Cindy oozed sensuality as she took to the streets.

-In her caption, Cindy noted that one could never go wrong with an all-white outfit, and the geotag appeared to place her in Miami.
+In her caption, Cindy noted that one could never go wrong with an all-white outfit.

-Her fans showed their appreciation by showing their love shortly after she shared the offering.
+Her fans quickly showed their appreciation after she shared the offering.
 In less than an hour, the photos racked up over 11,000 likes and a slew of comments.

-“Absolutely amazing, woman,” one fan gushed before adding flame emoji.
+"Absolutely amazing, woman," one fan gushed, adding flame emoji.